Tencent/HunyuanDiT/README.md

 ## 🚀 Acceleration (for Linux)

-We provide TensorRT version of HunyuanDiT for inference acceleration (faster than flash attention).
+We provide TensorRT version of Hunyuan-DiT for inference acceleration (faster than flash attention).
 See [Tencent-Hunyuan/TensorRT-libs](https://huggingface.co/Tencent-Hunyuan/TensorRT-libs) for more details.